Single trip travel insurance

 Extra options you can choose to buy include:

-- Missed departure or delays – if you miss a flight or connection because of strikes, road accidents or public transport delays, you may be able to claim for costs incurred.
-This is included as standard on some policies, but check your policy to see if you need to add it as an extra.
+- Missed departure or delays – if you miss a flight or connection because of a reason out of your control, such as strikes, road accidents or public transport delays, you may be able to claim for costs incurred.
+This is included as standard on some policies but check yours to see if you need to add it as an extra.

 - Cover for sports and activities – some sports and activities may not be covered by standard travel insurance, so check your policy.
 You might need extra cover for winter sports, water sports, and even golf.